 Address: 99 Washington Extension, Nantucket, MA 02554

-Description: Sayle’s Seafood on Nantucket offers take out or catered clambakes.
+Description: Sayle’s Seafood on Nantucket offers to take out or catered clambakes.
 While you’ll need a permit to have a clambake on one of Nantucket’s public beaches, the to-go meals can be brought to your favorite beach for sunset or enjoyed at home!
-In addition to their catering, Sayle’s runs a fresh fish market and also rents tables, tiki torches, and other supplies.
+Sayle’s runs a fresh fish market and rents tables, tiki torches, and other supplies in addition to their catering.

 7. Premier Chef Services